hilsonn/darren1998s.github.io/sps_workshops/Aesthetics_TBC.md

-# When to use what graph
+# Data Visualisation: When to use what graph?

 **Authors:** [Darren Teo](https://www.linkedin.com/in/darren-teo-3125871a1/), [Hillson Hung](https://www.linkedin.com/in/hillson-hung/)